 docker swarm join command you used on

 to your cluster.
 Just run

-docker stack deploy afterwards, and your app will
+docker stack deploy afterwards, and your app can

 take advantage of the new resources.

 Stacks and swarms